-Optimize workforce effectiveness through implementation of new technology, specifically the planning for the migration to a new E911 Telephone System, a new PSA Suite, a new 800 MHz Radio System, the enhancement of wireless devices, and various software enterprise solutions.
+Optimize workforce effectiveness through implementation of new technology, specifically the planning for the migration to a new 800 MHz Radio System, the enhancement of wireless devices, and various software enterprise solutions.

 - a.
 Lead the planning, engineering and implementation of an E9-1-1 Upgrade. - b.
 Work with service providers and planning departments to ensure accurate database management.